 Banks and building societies now approve home loans based on affordability criteria and stress testing.

-They want to know how much income you earn and how you could cope with changes in your monthly repayments.
+They want to know how much income you earn, your net worth, and how you could cope with changes in your monthly repayments.

 This can be harder to calculate if you are self-employed as income tends to be less predictable and you may take earnings in different ways such as dividends or even opt to keep cash in the business.

 Traditionally mortgage lenders would apply an income multiple on your earnings such as 4.5x salary to work out how much they will provide for a mortgage.

 But since the Mortgage Market Review was introduced in 2014 the Financial Conduct Authority effectively took away self-certification loans, where the self-employed could benefit from just stating how much they earned and the bank multiplying that according to their criteria.

 There are now stricter requirements with tough tests on how much you earn, how you spend your money and how that could change in the future.
 The banks want to see proof of every penny.